 Why do you choose to teach at MPA?

 In my classroom, I have always incorporated blended learning.
 The use of technology has always served to offer additional learning modalities for visual, kinesthetic, and auditory learners.
-Therefore, when transitioning to remote learning last spring, many of the methods in which I presented lesson material to my students mirrored in-person learning.
+Therefore, when transitioning to remote learning, I mirrored in-person learning in many of the ways that I presented material to my students.

-Something that was different however, was the social aspect of bringing my students together although physically apart.
+Something that was different, however, was the social aspect of bringing my students together while they were physically apart.
 I intentionally incorporated group projects in which students could see each other’s work, facilitated socially engaging Zoom meetings, and provided students the opportunity to confidentially share how they felt each day.